Did your doctor tell you that super bad period pains are normal???

 Endometriosis is a condition that causes painful periods.
 In this condition the lining of the uterus, called the endometrium, that sheds during a period, flows in a reverse direction and deposits itself on the outside of the uterus, around the ovaries and small crevices of the pelvis like between your rectum and vagina.

 When you have a period, the deposits that sit outside the uterus also breakdown and bleed.
 The bleeding irritates the pelvis and causes painful excruciating cramps.
 Overtime this repeated building and bleeding and inflammation of these endometrial deposits cause scarring and stringy adhesions to form within your pelvis.
-Having a lot of scar tissue and angry inflammation with your pelvic cavity is undoubtedly painful and can even cause pain well beyond the days of your menstrual flow.
+Having a lot of scar tissue and angry inflammation with your pelvic cavity is undoubtedly painful and can even cause pain well beyond the days of your

 Don’t accept repeated painful periods that leave you crying, dependent on painkillers and unable to proceed with your day as normal.
 Respect yourself enough to have this investigated.
 The honest fact is that prolonged recurrent painful periods are NOT NORMAL.